unspentspace/.github/profile/README.md

 # Unspent Space

 ## About
-unspent.space aims to be a worldwide franchise type thing unspent.space/melbourne will be the first location
+unspent.space aims to be a worldwide open-source franchise.
+Anyone can use the brand, documentation and tools to create their own space. unspent.space/melbourne will be the first location.

 ### Projects